Workshop #1

 Measures of Center

 We use measures of center to find the central value of a group of numbers.
-There are different types of central values.
-We’ll use mean and median in this lesson.

 Sample Dataset: 1, 2, 6, 5, 1